giripriyadarshan/Language-AI-Assistant/.github/ISSUE_TEMPLATE/issue-template---lexilearn-.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THIS PREREQUISITES SECTION.**
+Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer